Karaṇīyamatthakusalena,

 One should not |deceive::cheat, defraud, swindle [nikubbati]| another,

-nor despise anyone anywhere;
+nor despise anyone anywhere.

-Even in |anger::rage [rosa]| or in |aversion::dislike, thoughts of resentment, lit. striking against perception [paṭighasaññā]|,
+In |anger::rage [rosa]| or in |aversion::dislike, thoughts of resentment, lit. striking against perception [paṭighasaññā]|,

 let one not |wish suffering upon::desire discomfort for [dukkhamicchati]| another.